Near-term Uranium and Vanadium Producer

 The 3,800-acre Sunday mine complex is located in western San Miguel County, Colorado and is comprised of 221 unpatented claims and five mines: Sunday, Carnation, Saint Jude, West Sunday and Topaz.
 Of the 221 claims on the property, 20 of them are subject to a 12.5 percent royalty on any ore produced.

-Currently, each of the mines have been temporarily shut down but are permitted separately and ready to resume production in the near term.
-Western will need to update the existing infrastructure to include their ablation technology and to install a permitted mine water treatment plant.
+Currently, each of the mines has been temporarily shut down but are permitted separately and ready to resume production in the near term.
+Western Uranium and Vanadium needs to update the existing infrastructure to include the company’s ablation technology and to install a permitted mine water treatment plant.

 2015 resource estimate

 In July 2015, Western Uranium and Vanadium released a resource estimate for the Sunday mine complex that outlined a measured and indicated resource of 203,170 tons containing 1 million pounds of U3O8 grading 0.25 percent U3O8 and 6.04 million pounds of vanadium grading 1.49 percent vanadium.
 The report concluded that the property could host a resource in excess of three million pounds of uranium-vanadium resources that would work well as an underground mining operation.